 2. Select Your Lender

 There are many VA home loan lenders you can choose from to get your VA renovation loan.
 Look through your options and pay special attention to their credit requirements.
+One of the most highly-recommended VA home loan lenders is Churchill Mortgage.

 3. Select Your Contractor & Get a Quote